ptp28/C-CPP-Practice-Programs/String Operations/README.md

        <br>&emsp; 5:30 -> half past five
        <br>&emsp; 5:43 -> seventeen minutes to six
        <br>&emsp; 5:45 -> quarter to six](timeInString.cpp)

+* `I` [A pangram is a string that contains every letter of the alphabet.
+       <br>&emsp; Given a sentence determine whether it is a pangram in the English alphabet.
+       <br>&emsp; I/P: The quick brown fox jumps over the lazy dog
+       <br>&emsp; O/P: Pangram string](pangramSentence.cpp)

 * `I` [Write a program to find the frequecy of each of the characters occuring in the string.](characterFrequency.cpp)